 George Orwell’s premonition has come true – the Googlebox is watching us!
 No, we do not mean the hit TV series whereby we watch members of the public watching TV – gawd elp us!!
 No reminiscent of the Telescreens in Orwell’s seminal novel, ‘1984’ reports are in that our televisions are listening to us!

-Samsung are warning TV viewers who control their Samsung Smart TV using its voice activation feature that when the feature is active then your sets listen to what is said.
-This information is then shared by Samsung to third parties.
+Samsung is warning TV viewers who control their Samsung Smart TV using its voice activation feature that when the feature is active, then your sets listen to what is said.
+Samsung then shares this information to third parties.

 The wording, or rather the small print in their T&C’s was first spotted by the Daily Beast, and informs you that the company may “capture voice commands and associated texts so that we can provide you with Voice Recognition features and evaluate and improve the features.”

 Further reading of the T&C’s reveal that things go a little deeper than that, and this is where things take an alarming turn: “Please be aware that if your spoken words include personal or other sensitive information, that information will be among the data captured and transmitted to a third party through your use of Voice Recognition.”

 Now granted I am not sure how much the nonsense I utter in front of my television will be worth to the powers on the open market, I am pretty sure there will not be many third parties queueing for my sometimes rather flavoursome and savoury comments.
 It is pretty worrying to think of this invasion of our privacy.

 The author, Chris Matyszczyk, decided to contact Samsung to understand their decision better.
 What follows are extracts from his correspondence.